HISTORY OF THE AVOCADO: THE SUPER BOWL FOOD

 Until the 1920s, the avocado was called the alligator pear (not a particularly appetizing association).
 The California Avocado Growers’ Exchange complained about it in 1927.
 It subsequently became known as the avocado pear or just avocado.

 Avocado’s Delicate Ripeness

-Though it is a fruit, it is in no way sweet; it’s more buttery.
+Though it is a fruit, it is not sweet; it’s more buttery.
 But like a pear, it has a particular date when it becomes “just right” for eating.